DatAasee Architecture Documentation

 - Enumerated types are inserted via SQL (during build)

-- The initialization script restores the database on start from the latest back-up and backs up the database before shutdown.
+- The initialization script restores the database on start from the latest backup.

 - API schemas are deposited